 Compensation Committee.
-The members of the Compensation Committee during fiscal 2008 were Messrs.
-Orban and Bjorklund, each of whom is independent for purposes of the applicable Nasdaq listing standards.
-The Committee held nine meetings during fiscal 2008.
+The members of the Compensation Committee during fiscal 2009 were Messrs.
+Orban and Bjorklund, each of whom is independent for purposes of the applicable NASDAQ listing standards.
+This committee held six meetings during fiscal 2009.
 The Compensation Committee serves to carry out the responsibilities of the Board of Directors relating to compensation of the Company's executives, including the compensation of the Company's Chief Executive Officer.
-This Committee oversees and administers the policies and plans that govern the cash, equity and incentive compensation of executive officers and non-employee directors of the Company.
-The Committee is responsible for administering and establishing the terms, criteria and size of equity compensation grants under the Company's 2008 Equity Incentive Plan and applicable predecessor plans (collectively, the "Equity Incentive Plans") and Incentive Compensation Plan, and administering the Company's Employee Stock Purchase Plan, 401(k) Plan and Nonqualified Deferred Compensation Plan.
-The Committee is also appointed to assist the Board in succession planning and development and retention of senior management talent, to ensure leadership continuity and organizational strength to achieve the Company's short and long-term goals.
+This committee oversees and administers the policies and plans that govern the cash, equity and incentive compensation of executive officers and non-employee directors of the Company.
+This committee also is responsible for administering and establishing the terms, criteria and size of equity compensation grants under the Company's 2008 Equity Incentive Plan and applicable predecessor plans (collectively, the "Equity Incentive Plans") and Incentive Compensation Plan, and administering the Company's Employee Stock Purchase Plan, 401(k) Plan and Nonqualified Deferred Compensation Plan.
+This committee is also appointed to assist the Board in succession planning and development and retention of senior management talent, to ensure leadership continuity and organizational strength to achieve the Company's short and long-term goals.